docutils/docutils/sandbox/latex-variants/README.txt

   smaller file size.

-Using different fonts (e.g. standard postscript fonts) can be achieved easily with the ``--stylesheet=mathptmx`` (or similar) command line option or configuration setting or by choosing a font package in the style-sheet.
+Using different fonts (e.g. standard postscript fonts) can be achieved easily by selecting a font package with the ``--stylesheet`` command line option or in a custom style-sheet.

-  Hmm, is this documented in and easy-to-discover place in the docutils / rst2latex documentation?
-I don't remember seeing it mentioned before.

-Not yet.

 Font embedding must be configured in the LaTeX installation.

 Proposal
 ~~~~~~~~

-Use one of the Postscript default fonts supported by
+Use one of the Postscript default fonts supported by standard LaTeX (pages
-standard LaTeX (pp 10 and 11 of the `PSNFSS documentation`_)
+10 and 11 of the `PSNFSS documentation`_)

 Bookman
   -2  very very wide